Docy Child

 Audit scope definition is always part of any audit.
 The scope sets the boundaries of the audit and identifies the object in focus.

 The object can include the people, data, system, or product in review.
 The scope definition allows the auditors to focus on an aspect of the organization rather than the whole.
-This is why it is important to clearly define the scope in review for your given audit.
+This is why it is important to clearly define the scope of review for your given audit.

 Read below for guidance on how to determine each scope item.
-A table listing each item is provided down below to use as a template for this exercise.
+A table listing each item is provided below to use as a template for this exercise.

 Product(s) in scope

-This should be relatively easy.
 For a Software as a Service (SaaS) provider, the scope is typically the software application(s) offered to clients.
 Some organizations have multiple products, and it is important to define for your SOC 2 what product is in focus and what product isn’t.

 Data in scope